Welcome to today's edition of the Rush 24-7 podcast.

 Hello, Rush.

-Listen, uh am I the only one that thinks that uh Putin might be running a uh a train that's completely off the tracks, and that we're dealing with a megalomaniac and a madman with some of the things that he does.
+Listen, am I the only one that thinks that Putin might be running a train that's completely off the tracks and that we're dealing with a megalomaniac and a madman with some of the things that he does?

-You know and this guy, I don't think would care if he wants anything to end the world because he'd be in a bunker, and he'd think that he was the man that did the most damage, and tilt he'll own the ship.
+And this guy, I don't think, would care if he launched anything to end the world because he'd be in a bunker, and he'd think that he was the man that went out in history, did the most damage, and he'll go down with the ship.

 What is different about Putin from any other Russian or Soviet leader?